MediaComem/comem-archidep/ex/floodit-deployment.md

 >
 > :books: The `npm run build` command used in the instructions bundles the
 > frontend's files in production mode, compressing and digesting them.
 To
-> "digest" a web asset is to include a hash of its contents in the filename [for
+> "digest" a web asset is to include a hash of its contents in the file name
-> the purposes of caching][webpack-caching].
-This optimizes the delivery of web
+> [for the purposes of caching][webpack-caching].
+This optimizes the delivery of
-> assets to browsers especially when they come back to your website after having
+> web assets to browsers especially when they come back to your website after
-> already visited once.
+> having already visited once.
 >
 > :books: You can list the `frontend/dist` directory to see the digested assets:
 > `ls frontend/dist`.
 Observe that a file named `runtime.a185471aecb581c1.js`
 > (the hash may differ) has appeared.
-The hash part of the filename
+The hash part of the file name
 > (`a185471aecb581c1` in this case) depends on the content.
 When the content
 > changes, the hash changes.
 This means you can instruct client browsers to
 > cache web assets indefinitely, since you know that an asset's name will not